Eastman agrees to $100K bond in Georgia election case

-Attorney John Eastman, one of former President Trump’s 18 co-defendants in his recent Georgia indictment, has agreed to a $100,000 bond, court filings show.
+John Eastman became the first of former President Trump’s 18 co-defendants in the recent Georgia indictment to reach a bond agreement, court filings show.

-A judge on Monday morning signed off on pretrial release conditions for Eastman and a second co-defendant, Scott Hall, a bail bondsman who is charged in connection with a local elections office breach.
+A judge on Monday signed off on the pretrial release conditions for Eastman, a Trump-allied lawyer involved in efforts to overturn the 2020 election, before doing the same for Trump and at least three other co-defendants later in the day.

-Eastman and Hall are the first two defendants to reach such an agreement in the case, though attorneys for Trump and the other defendants are expected to still negotiate their bond terms.

-The consent bond orders for Eastman and Hall require them not to communicate with any person they know to be a co-defendant or witness in the case, except through their attorneys.
+The agreements, known as consent bond orders, also require them not to communicate with any person they know to be a co-defendant or witness in the case, except through their attorneys.

-Fulton County, Ga., District Attorney Fani Willis (D) charged Trump and 18 others last week in a 41-count racketeering indictment stemming from alleged efforts to overturn the 2020 election in the state.
+Fulton County District Attorney Fani Willis (D) charged Trump and 18 others last week in a 41-count racketeering indictment stemming from alleged efforts to overturn the 2020 election in the state.

 It marked the fourth indictment facing the former president, who has denied wrongdoing.